-- Georgia ranking: The state’s seventh largest public university
+- Georgia Ranking: The state’s sixth largest public university

-- Educational diversity: Six colleges and one school – Arts and Humanities, Honors College, Social Sciences, Education, Science and Mathematics, Nursing, Richards College of Business
+- Educational Diversity: Six colleges and one school – Arts and Humanities, Honors College, Social Sciences, Education, Science and Mathematics, Tanner Health System School of Nursing, Richards College of Business

-- Degree programs: 86 fields of study, including bachelor’s, master’s, specialist and doctoral programs as well as post-baccalaureate and post-master’s certificates
+- Degree Programs: 87 fields of study, including bachelor’s, master’s, specialist and doctoral programs as well as post-baccalaureate and post-master’s certificates

-- Economic impact: $518 million as reported by the University System of Georgia Board of Regents in 2015
+- Economic Impact: Record $577 million - as reported by the University System of Georgia Board of Regents in 2017

-- Geographic reach: Students from 44 states and 75 countries
+- Geographic Reach: Students from 38 states and 73 countries

-- Student involvement: More than 160 student organizations
+- Student Involvement: More than 150 student organizations